szabgab/perlmaven.com/sites/en/pages/hacking-metacpan-the-first-steps.md

 This [Template Toolkit](http://www.template-toolkit.org/) code means that when the profile name is "googleplus" add a link with an img.

-The snippet was based on the code in the <a href="https://github.com/CPAN-API/metacpan-web/blob/master/root/author.html"">root/author.html</a> file that displays lots of profile-icons on the left-hand side of the individual [author pages](https://metacpan.org/author/SZABGAB).
+The snippet was based on the code in the [root/author.html](https://github.com/CPAN-API/metacpan-web/blob/master/root/author.html) file that displays lots of profile-icons on the left-hand side of the individual [author pages](https://metacpan.org/author/SZABGAB).
 At least for people who added the profiles to their
 [MetaCPAN account](https://metacpan.org/account/profile).